-When an individual is detoxing from valium, they must attend a rehab centre.
-It is not recommended that individuals simply stop taking the drug immediately, as this can cause dangerous withdrawal symptoms.
-The withdrawal symptoms associated with valium include hallucinations, vomiting, stomach cramps and seizures.
+When an individual is detoxing from valium, they must attend a rehab center.
+It is not recommended for individuals to simply stop taking the drug immediately, as this can cause dangerous withdrawal symptoms.
+The withdrawal symptoms associated with valium include hallucinations, vomiting, stomach cramps, and seizures.
 At the Robert Alexander Centre For Recovery, we offer valium detox programs for individuals suffering from valium addiction.
 For more information about our wide range of detox programs, contact us today.
 Our addiction experts are ready and waiting to answer any questions you might have.
-As well as valium addiction we offer rehab options for alcohol addiction and other types of drug addiction.
+As well as valium addiction, we offer rehab options for alcohol addiction and other types of drug addiction.

 Download this article